 Shopify Editions | Summer 2022 also shows Shopify's ambition with other fields of commerce.

 Since last year, the company has introduced its headless commerce solution with the duo: Hydrogen and Oxygen.
 This year, Shopify set the first step in Tokengated Commerce.
 It will allow shoppers to connect their crypto wallets and merchants to sell gated merch in-store with POS.
 B2B Commerce is the next area we can spot the presence of Shopify Plus stores.
 Finally, with the help of Shopify Markets, we'll see more and more Shopify businesses expanding to international selling.
+Moreover, now that filing crypto taxes is more than available among e-commerce businesses, it is easier than ever to expand to international selling.

 Besides that, Shopify Balance and Shopify Capitals remain to be a useful financial aid for Shopify businesses.